SAP-samples/cloud-btp-cli-api-codejam/exercises/02-authenticating-and-configuration/README.md

 OK
 ```

-The output details a line for your "trial" subaccount, including its ID (which starts `f78e0bdb` here - the ID for your subaccount will of course be different).
+The output details a line for your subaccount, including its ID (which starts `f78e0bdb` here - the ID for your subaccount will of course be different) as well as its name (which is `trial` in this example).

 👉 Try the `target` command again, this time specifying the ID of your subaccount, rather than the display name.
 Here's an example, with output: